jeyofdev/jeyofdev/README.md

 ### Hi there, I'm Jérémy Grégoire. 👋

 - 🔭 Currently in advanced web and mobile developer training for 12 months until September 14, 2022.
-- 💻 Currently in alternation with the company inWine.

 ### Working with :